awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 If you select subnets that were created before 03/26/2020 using one of the Amazon EKS AWS CloudFormation VPC templates, be aware of a default setting change that was introduced on 03/26/2020\.
 For more information, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
    + **Security groups** – The **SecurityGroups** value from the AWS CloudFormation output that you generated with [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
 This security group has **ControlPlaneSecurityGroup** in the drop\-down name\.
 **Important**
-The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
+The node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
    + For **Cluster endpoint access** – Choose one of the following options:
      + **Public** – Enables only public access to your cluster's Kubernetes API server endpoint\.
 Kubernetes API requests that originate from outside of your cluster's VPC use the public endpoint\.
 By default, access is allowed from any source IP address\.
 You can optionally restrict access to one or more CIDR ranges such as 192\.168\.0\.0/16, for example, by selecting **Advanced settings** and then selecting **Add source**\.
      + **Private** – Enables only private access to your cluster's Kubernetes API server endpoint\.
 Kubernetes API requests that originate from within your cluster's VPC use the private VPC endpoint\.